 20% of Overall Score

-This score combines our judgment of price, ease of use, and feature set with the reviews of real-world users.
-We gave Vector a perfect 5, in part because its user satisfaction score rose so highly.
+This score combines my judgment of price, ease of use, and feature set with the reviews of real-world users.

 Also, look for reimbursement policies if the system fails and you are the victim of theft, fire, or other damage that the system should have alerted you about.
-We were surprised to find that many times, this is not clear.
+I was surprised to find that, many times, this is not clear.
 If you don’t see it, ask, and get it in writing.

 Reviews can only tell you so much.
 Be sure to ask questions important to your business.
-We have compiled a list below to ask providers including:
+Below are key factors to ask providers to help you arrive with the best choice:

 - Know the threats specific to your area (whether you are just starting a retail business or have an established location), and ask how they handle those issues.